taskmonk/taskmonkSDK/java/README.md

                              });
  ```

-Contact TaskMonk for the topic and subscription id to use for the project.
+Contact TaskMonk for the queue and access keys to use for the project.

 ## Documentation